oslabs-beta/DenoStore/README.md

 `cache` is an asynchronous method that takes two arguments:
 - Cache arguments object where **info** is the only required property.
 Info must be passed as a property in this object as DenoStore parses the info AST for query information
-- Your resolver logic to execute if the results are not in the cache
+- Your data store call to execute if the results are not in the cache

-**Full example of schema with caching**

-[Is this part necessary?]

 ### Expiration
 Expiration time for cached results can be set for each resolver and/or globally.

-**Setting expiration in the cache method**
+#### Setting expiration in the cache method

 You can easily pass in cache expiration time in seconds as a value to the `ex` property to the cache arguments object:
 ```ts